airbnb/plog/README.md

 Please refer to [reference.conf](src/main/resources/reference.conf) for the options and their default values.

+## Building a fat JAR

+    $ ./gradlew shadowJar
+    $ ls -l ./build/distributions/plog-1.0-SNAPSHOT-shadow.jar

+## Operational tricks

+- To minimize packet loss due to "lacks", increase the kernel socket buffer size.
+For Linux, we use `sysctl net.core.rmem_max = 1048576`.

+## Event logging at Airbnb

+We use JSON objects with the following fields:

+- type: String.
+Only very few values are acceptable due to our pipeline splitting event streams by type.
+- uuid: String.
+- host: String.
+- timestamp: int64.
+- data: String→String map or String.

 ## UDP protocol

 - If the first byte is outside of the 0-31 range, the message is considered to be unboxed and the whole packet is parsed as a string.